Winterthur Institute 2026. Photo courtesy of Winterthur Museum, Garden & Library

 historic home and estate. - 70 hours of professional development in key skills and knowledge for cultural heritage study.

-- the support of the Winterthur Institute learning community.
+- support of the Winterthur learning community and a stronger professional network.

 - a Certificate of Completion.